Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 - `t-solver-ext` and `t-solver-int` are external and internal solver time used by the program respectively.
 The T_Solver field in the paper is a sum of external and internal solver time.
 - `t-exec` is the total execution time.

 Also note that the `paths` column denotes the number of paths explored, which should be the same for the POSIX file system and our meta file system.

+To view the output in a table, run `python3 tablize.py` under the `table4` directory.

 ### RQ5 and RQ6